Surge Narrows Lodge Getaway

 Why We Love This Trip

-The Kayak Lodge Getaway has something for everyone!
+The Surge Narrows Lodge Getaway has something for everyone!
 Whether you want to paddle lots, learn new skills, or just take it easy and relax, our certified kayak guides will help you achieve your goals.
-Varied coastlines offer excellent day paddling opportunities, and a waterfront lodge-based program means delicious, gourmet meals, a soft bed, and excellent views to come home to at the end of each day.
+Varied coastlines offer excellent day paddling opportunities, and a waterfront lodge-based program means delicious, wholesome meals, a soft bed, and excellent views to come home to at the end of each day.

 About the Area

 Bordered by the shores of Vancouver Island to the west and the snowy peaks of the Coast Mountains to the east, The Discovery Islands offer a paddler’s paradise of maze-like channels and forested islets.
 The islands are known for rich marine biodiversity, the result of tidal currents that distribute nutrients and offer rich hunting grounds for marine mammals.
 In the heart of this paddling paradise lies the Surge Narrows Marine Park.
 Known especially as a kayaking playground, Surge Narrows offers abundant inter-tidal life viewing, as well as opportunities to observe marine life – Seals, porpoises, dolphins, sea birds, and occasionally whales share the waters.
 The fun doesn’t stop on the water; Discovery Islands Lodge also offers easy access to forest hiking trails, and nearby Main Lakes Provincial Park offers freshwater swimming opportunities.